oracle/opengrok/README.md

 It basically works like this:

-1. bootstrap initial configuration: OpenGrok bootstrap
+1. create initial configuration:

+  `OpenGrok bootstrap`

   * this will create `/var/opengrok/etc/configuration.xml` with basic set of properties.
 If more is needed use: